Callie House

 Callie House (1861–1928) was a leader of the National Ex-Slave Mutual Relief, Bounty and Pension Association, one of the first organizations to campaign for reparations for slavery in the United States.
-She was prosecuted for her efforts to secure reparations amd was jailed after her conviction by an all male and all white jury.
+She was prosecuted for her efforts to secure reparations and was jailed after her conviction by an all white male jury.

 Biography

 Callie House, a widow, mother, and former slave, became a national leader of the ex-slave pension movement.

 House was born enslaved in Rutherford County, near Nashville, Tennessee.
 At the age of 22, she married William House.
 They had six children, five of whom survived.
 After William died, House supported her family by being a washerwoman.
 At 36, she began organizing hundreds of thousands of people calling for US reparations, building a powerful movement for which she was unjustly imprisoned in 1916.